1985 AMC 8 Problems

 7.

-A "stair-step" figure is made up of alternating black and white squares in each row.
+A “stair-step” figure is made up of alternating shaded and unshaded squares in each row.
 Rows through are shown.
-All rows begin and end with a white square.
-The number of black squares in the th row is
+All rows begin and end with an unshaded square.
+The number of shaded squares in the th row is

 Answer: C